khayyam-ahmed/meals/README.md

 The original project source code can be found [here](https://github.com/academind/flutter-complete-guide-course-resources/tree/main/Code%20Snapshots/10%20Animations/05%20Finished)._

 **Introduction**:<br>
-MEALS is a basic multi-screen application built using Flutter.
-For state management, a package called RiverPod was used.
-This app allows users to see what meals are available, see their ingredients, and add them to their favorites or not.
-Users can also filter meals based on their preferences.
-Like choosing between vegan or vegetarian meals, or gluten-free meals etc. Once these filters are set, user will only be shown meals which are according to these filters.
-The app also has a tab bar at the bottom for easy navigation between screens, and a side drawer for navigation to the filters screen.
-Lastly, the app is responsive and works on both Android and iOS devices.
+MEALS is a versatile Flutter app powered by RiverPod for state management.
+It enables users to explore, manage, and filter meals, including dietary preferences like vegan, vegetarian, and gluten-free.
+The app offers a user-friendly experience with a bottom tab bar and a side drawer for filter access.
+It's fully responsive on Android and iOS.

 **Disclaimer**:
  - This project was for learning purposes.